cerebro1/cerebro1.github.io/_posts/2022-05-30-outreachy-application-phase.markdown

 - Coordinate with mentor about tasks to be performed.

-- Fill the tax and ban details.
+- Fill the tax and bank details.

 - Get Started on Project.